Compton Down

 The Route

-2. Follow the track as it goes over open land and then past the gates to a couple of houses.
+1. Start at Oliver’s Battery park which has a great play area with rope bridges, wooden walkways and a viking boat.
+Standing in the car park facing the play area, turn right and walk onto the downs.
+Take the first track to your left which is a stony access track to houses further along Texas Drive.
+Follow the track as it goes over open land and then past the gates to a couple of houses.
 Just beyond the houses, the land will open up again and you should continue straight, going underneath the electricity cables.
 Continue across the open land until the gate into Yew Hill Nature Reserve on the other side.

-4. Follow the farm track with a hedge to your right and views to your left until it descends to a metal five bar gate.
-Go around the gate and immediately turn left off the track where there is a bench.
+3. Turn immediately left onto another stony farm track and follow it with a hedge to your right and views to your left until it descends to a metal five bar gate.

 Did you know?